anhighfill/CIS393_Project1/README.md

 In this project, you can do the following:

-You can insert into the getting_started_form table, insert into the subscribers table, insert into the destination_in_mind table, insert into the custom itinerary table.

-You can update the custom_itinerary table.
-You can search for your username in the subscribers table.
+You can insert into the getting_started_form table, insert into the subscribers table, insert into the destination_in_mind table, insert into the custom itinerary table.You can update the custom_itinerary table.You can search for your username in the subscribers table.
 You can delete from the custom_itinerary table, delete from the subscribers table.
 You can display the custom_itinerary table, you can display the destination_in_mind table through a ranking function by month.

+index.ejs is the home and starting page.
+From there, the user can choose to go to the map, itineraries, or learn page.
+The map page has links to each continent showing which countries are available to choose from.
+The itineraries page has a few forms the user can use.
+Two of them will display tables giving suggestions to the user for destinations based on their intentions.
+From there they can see their own itineraries, update them, delete them, or make new ones.
+If the user already has a username associated with itinerary records, they can enter their username and their prior itineraries will display.
+If the user forgets their username, they can input their email, and if they have a username associated with the email and the database, it will tell them.
+The learn page shows the most popular countries each month by keeping data from the "Already know where you want to go?" form database.
+Users can also choose to subscribe or unsubscribe on the learn page.
+Subscribe is insertion and unsubscribe is deletion.